Ericsson/ove-tutorial/README.md

     ----=================----
     CodeChecker: libevent OK

+## Part V: System tests

+Finally, let us have a brief look at how system tests work.
+We prepared some simple test entry points.
+Please list them:

+    $ ove list-systests
+    all
+    sanity
+    t1
+    t2
+    t3

+'all' and 'sanity' are system test groups, and 't1', 't2' and 't3' are actual system test entrypoints.
+They are defined in 'systests' and 'systests-groups' found in your OWEL (ove-tutorial):

+    $ cat systests

+    # name       timeout (s)   type   path   command
+    # ----------------------------------------------
+    t1              5          0      dmce  "sleep 4"
+    t2              1          0      dmce  "echo Hello"
+    t3              3          0      dmce  "sleep 10"

+    $ cat systests-groups
+    all:
+      - t1
+      - t2
+      - t3
+    sanity:
+      - t1

+You can try them out:

+    $ ove systest t1
+    ove-systest:[001/001    ]:t1
+    ove-systest:[001/001 OK]:t1

+    OVE log: /tmp/$USER/ove/logs/fab64a1/20190607-155603496153257-ove-systest-elxa3wb5lz1.log

+    $ ove systest t2
+    ove-systest:[001/001    ]:t2
+    Hello
+    ove-systest:[001/001 OK]:t2

+    OVE log: /tmp/$USER/ove/logs/fab64a1/20190607-155613260889322-ove-systest-elxa3wb5lz1.log

+    $ove systest t3
+    ove-systest:[001/001    ]:t3
+    ove-systest:[001/001 NOK TIMEOUT]:t3

+    OVE log: /tmp/$USER/ove/logs/fab64a1/20190607-155616418011546-ove-systest-elxa3wb5lz1.log

+The first two tests will pass and the third will fail.
+The reason for failing the third test is of course the timeout being shorter than the argument to sleep.

 Thats it!
 You are now ready to start using OVE.
 And remember, if you write/use a plugin that you believe should go into OVE, let's get in touch!